Skip to content

 Format: Layer, Start, End, Style, Name, MarginL, MarginR, MarginV, Effect, Text

-1. Layer: Layer level, controls the stacking order of subtitles; the larger the number, the higher the layer level.
+1. Layer: Layer, controls the stacking order of subtitles; higher numbers are on top.

 3. End: Subtitle end time.

-4. Style: The name of the subtitle style used, referencing the style defined in [V4+ Styles].
+4. Style: The name of the subtitle style used, referencing a style defined in [V4+ Styles].

 • Example: Default, uses the style named Default.

-5. Name: Optional field, usually used for character name annotation.
+5. Name: Optional field, typically used for character name annotation.

-6. MarginL, MarginR, MarginV: Left, right, and vertical margins of the subtitle, overriding the values defined in the style.
+6. MarginL, MarginR, MarginV: Left, right, and vertical margins for the subtitle, overriding values defined in the style.

-7. Effect: Subtitle effect, usually used for karaoke subtitles, etc.
+7. Effect: Subtitle effects, typically used for karaoke subtitles, etc.

-8. Text: The actual content of the subtitle, which can use ASS format control characters to achieve line breaks, special styles, and positioning.
+8. Text: The actual content of the subtitle.
+ASS format control codes can be used for line breaks, special styles, positioning, etc.

 Example Subtitle Event